nevinera/fray/intent.md

 In general, if you see two numbers separated by a slash, they represent an attack and defense bonus.
 Two numbers separated by an '@' (at symbol) represent attack bonus and damage.
 A "Full" action or attack costs a move AND a standard.
-The types are: Action, Reaction, Attack, Cast
+The types are: Action, Reaction, Attack, Cast, Aid

 #### Status Conditions